Hospitality Residential Office & Fitout Industrial & Logistics Urban Planning Studies Interior Design Specials Retail

 Structure: Simako Construct & Timp proiectare si consultanta

-Verifyers: Constantin Vasiliu; Veronica Tudor
+Verifiers: Constantin Vasiliu; Veronica Tudor

-Project Management: The Aim Consultancy&Projects; Alexandru Valsan - Site & Quality Manager
+Project Management: The Aim Consultancy & Projects; Alexandru Valsan - Site & Quality Manager

 General contractor: